J-1 Exchange Visitor Program

 Who Qualifies as a J-1 Exchange Visitor? +

-A J-1 Exchange Visitor can be a visiting researcher, professor, student or specialist from a country outside of the United States who has been approved to enter the United States for a specific purpose and for a limited amount of time.
+J-1 Exchange Visitors can be a visiting researcher, professor, student, or specialist from a country outside of the United States who has been approved to enter the United States for a specific purpose and for a limited amount of time.

 • Professor or Research Scholar: Five year (this includes postdoctoral associates and fellows)